Staten Island to Sayreville NJ

 Schools, in plain terms

-I don't grade schools for you—that's your call and your family's.
-What I'll do is pull the zoned schools for any specific address and the current third-party ratings on Niche, U.S. News, and GreatSchools, so you're deciding on real data instead of a sales pitch.
+I don't grade schools for you; that's your call and your family's.
+What I'll do is point you to the assigned schools for any specific address and the current third-party ratings on Niche, U.S. News, and GreatSchools, so you're deciding on real data, not on what a listing agent tells you.

 08